GeoinformationSystems/provr/README.md

 init_provenance_graph(namespace = "https://www.yournamespace.com/script#")
 ```

-PROV-O is RDF based, which means that every _Entity_, _Activity_ and _Agent_ has to have a unique ID that resolves to a URL-like structure called URI.
-Every ID that you give to an _Entity_, _Activity_ or _Agent_ is concatenated to that very namespace you defined on graph initialization to build the URI.
+PROV-O is RDF based, which means that every _Entity_, _Activity_ and _Agent_ has to have a unique ID which has to be provided as IRI.
+Every ID that you give to an _Entity_, _Activity_ or _Agent_ is concatenated to that very namespace you defined on graph initialization to build the IRI.
 See _Hints / Pitfalls_ for more detailed information on namespaces.

 The package implements the three PROV-O Node types _Entity_, _Activity_ and _Agent_ as R-environments with class like behavior.
 Each Node type must have an ID and can have a label and a description.
 If no label is given on instantiation the ID is used as label.